 “The KKK stands for two of the greatest gifts that heaven has bestowed, namely the Holy Bible and the American flag…”

 — A 1922 letter composed to a Methodist minister by 10 white-robed Klansmen

 There's a complicated history to how American flags became a staple item in our country's churches.
 It is recognized that many churches began to display American flags during WWI.
 The flag was a way to test the loyalty of immigrant churches and their pastors to the United States.
 During the 1920s, the KKK was experiencing a revival based on their hatred toward immigrants and began using the American flag as a principal promotional symbol.
 It was common during this time for the KKK to pass out Bibles alongside American flags to churches.
-More churches are believed to have incorporated flags into the sanctuary during WWII as a way to honor and remember those at war.
-Patriotism soared in post-WWII America, and in 1954 Eisenhower added “under God” to the Pledge of Allegiance.
+As the flag and the Bible began to hold hands, more churches incorporated flags into the sanctuary during and after WWII as a way to honor and remember those who fought in war.
+Patriotism continued to soar in post-WWII America, and in 1954 Eisenhower added “under God” to the Pledge of Allegiance.
 Churches bought more flags.

 “The tacit dominate narrative of our [American] society is military consumerism.
 It is propelled by greed and anxiety and violence.
 And that narrative is a lie.
 It cannot produce life.”